simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 Another crucial aspect of Linux hardening is securing the system's **authentication mechanisms**.
 This includes **enforcing strong password policies, implementing two-factor authentication, and disabling unused accounts**.
 By implementing these measures, the risk of **unauthorized access to the system is significantly reduced**.

-Furthermore, Linux hardening also involves **regular monitoring and auditing** of the system's logs.
+Also, Linux hardening also involves **regular monitoring and auditing** of the system's logs.
 This allows administrators to **detect and respond to any suspicious activities or potential security breaches promptly**.
 Additionally, system hardening may include installing and configuring **intrusion detection and prevention systems**, which can help **identify and block malicious activities** in real-time.

 ### Why is Linux Hardening Essential?